mattock/openvpn-vagrant/buildbot-host/README.md

 * Vagrant + Virtualbox on Fedora Linux 34
 * Vagrant + Virtualbox Windows 10
-* Vagrant + Hyper-V on Windows
+* Vagrant + Hyper-V on Windows 10
 * Amazon EC2 Ubuntu 20.04 server instance (t3a.large)

 The whole system is configured to use 8GB of memory.
 However, it could potentially run in less, because all the buildbot workers that do the heavy lifting are either:

-# Supported build types
+# Supported build types for OpenVPN 2.x

-Right now this build system is able to do the following build types:

 * Basic Unix compile tests using arbitrary, configurable configure options
 * Unix connectivity tests using t_client.sh (see OpenVPN Git repository)
 * Native Windows builds using MSVC to (cross-)compile for x86, x64 and arm64 plus MSI packaging and signing
 * Debian/Ubuntu packaging (partially implemented)

-New build types and build steps can be added easily.
+# Supported build types for OpenVPN 3.x

+* Compile tests against OpenSSL and stable release of ASIO

 # Setup